rashevskyv/dbi/README_ENG.md

 To turn off the MTP server and exit to the main menu, press the **X** button.

 ### Exit
 Exit - exit from the program in HOS, either to hbmenu or bypassing hbmenu directly to the homescreen (this is configured in dbi.config).
-If dbi was launched from a title / forwarder, the program will restart or remain on a black screen.
+If DBI was launched from a title / forwarder, the program will restart or remain on a black screen.

 ## Errors and warnings